e-Spirit/caas-richtext/README.md

 An example migrator for the default "classic" format can be found in the _"migration"_ folder

 ## Feedback & Contribution
-We know a new version of the rich text format is a well discussed topic, and we are happy to discuss any feedback given.
+We know a new version of the rich text format is a hot topic, and we are happy to discuss any feedback given.
 The best way to submit your feedback are GitHub issues.
 [Create GitHub issue](https://github.com/e-Spirit/caas-richtext/issues/new/choose)